julyanvdw/London-Traffic-Disruption-ETL/README.md

 The pipeline logger is a shared object passed throughout the codebase, enabling unified logging of key events and metrics across all ETL stages.
 This ensures consistent and centralized monitoring of pipeline health and operations.

 #### 8. API Server
 The API server is built with FastAPI and exposes RESTful endpoints for querying, exporting, and interacting with the processed disruption data.
-It enables external applications and users to access the pipeline’s data and functionality in a protected.
+It enables external applications and users to access the pipeline’s data and functionality in a protected way.

 | API endpoints | Database |
 |----------|----------|